-Pursuant to a sub-advisory agreement among us, HMS Adviser, Main Street and MSC Adviser, MSC Adviser acts as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
-Main Street initially provided such investment sub-advisory services to our Adviser.
-However, because the fees payable to Main Street under such an arrangement could have negative consequences on Main Street's ability to meet the source-of-income requirement necessary for Main Street to maintain its RIC tax treatment, Main Street requested and obtained certain relief from the SEC allowing Main Street to wholly-own a registered investment adviser.
-Subsequent to receipt of such relief, Main Street assigned the investment sub-adviser duties under the Sub-Advisory Agreement to MSC Adviser, a wholly owned subsidiary of Main Street, on December 31, 2013.
-The term "our Sub-Adviser," as used herein, will refer to Main Street until December 31, 2013 after which time it refers to MSC Adviser.
-We refer to the Adviser and Sub-Adviser, Collectively, as the "Advisers."
+Our Adviser has entered into a sub-advisory agreement with Main Street and Main Street Partners to act as our investment subadviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
+Main Street is initially providing such investment sub-advisory services to our Adviser.
+However, because the fees that Main Street would receive from such an arrangement could have negative consequences on Main Street's ability to meet the source-of-income requirement necessary for Main Street to maintain its RIC tax treatment, the ultimate intent is that Main Street Partners will provide such services.
+Main Street will need to obtain certain relief from the Securities and Exchange Commission, or the SEC, before Main Street Partners is permitted to provide these services to our Adviser, which Main Street is currently seeking.
+However, there can be no assurance that Main Street will obtain such relief.
+If and when such requested no-action letter relief or similar relief is granted by the staff of the SEC's Division of Investment Management, or the Staff, Main Street Partners will act as our investment sub-adviser instead of Main Street.
+The term "our Sub-Adviser," as used herein, will refer to Main Street until such time that, if at all, the Staff grants the abovementioned requested no-action letter relief or similar relief; after which time, it will refer to Main Street Partners.
+We refer to the Adviser and Sub-Adviser, collectively, as the "Advisers."
 Upon the execution of the Sub-Advisory Agreement, Main Street became our affiliate.

-MSC Adviser is a wholly-owned subsidiary of Main Street, a New York Stock Exchange-listed BDC primarily focused on providing customized debt and equity financing to lower middle market companies and debt capital to middle market companies.
-Main Street invests primarily in secured debt instruments, equity investments, warrants and other securities of lower middle market companies based in the United States and in secured debt instruments of middle market companies generally headquartered in the
+Main Street Partners is a wholly-owned subsidiary of Main Street, a New York Stock Exchange-listed BDC primarily focused on providing customized debt and equity financing to lower middle market companies and debt capital to middle market companies.
+Main Street invests primarily in secured debt instruments, equity investments, warrants and other securities of lower middle market companies based in the United States and in secured debt instruments of middle market companies generally headquartered in the United States.

-United States.
 Main Street's principal investment objective is to maximize its portfolio's total return by generating current income from debt investments and capital appreciation from equity and equity related investments, including warrants, convertible securities and other rights to acquire equity securities in a portfolio company.
 Main Street's lower middle market companies generally have annual revenues between \$10 million and \$150 million.
 Main Street's middle market investments are made in businesses that are generally larger in size than its lower middle market portfolio companies.

-As of December 31, 2013, Main Street had debt and equity investments in customized lower middle market securities and over-the-counter debt securities with an aggregate fair value of \$1.3 billion in 175 portfolio companies.
+As of December 31, 2012, Main Street had debt and equity investments in customized lower middle market securities and overthe-counter debt securities with an aggregate fair value of \$900.3 million in 144 portfolio companies, including investments in overthe-counter debt securities with an aggregate fair value of approximately \$390.0 million in 85 separate issuers.